-As many recruiters use databases (or Applicant Tracking Systems) to find suitable candidates, it’s really important to include the right keywords and areas of information in your resumé.
+As such, if you don’t include those keywords and details, you run the risk of your resume not making the cut, and NEVER being looked at by the recruiter or hiring manager.
 Jobscan provides detailed feedback to help you improve everything from the look and feel of your CV, to the balance of keywords that automated systems will look for.

 Is Jobscan Legit?